-Anniek Manshanden and I met as 1st year archeology students during the introduction camp, and I remember thinking she looked like someone I wanted to get to know.
+Anniek Manshanden and I met as 1st-year archeology students during the introduction camp, and I remember thinking she looked like someone I wanted to get to know.

 We were casual friends that first year of Uni and really got close over a somewhat randomly spontaneous backpacking trip through Scotland and England.
 As in, one of us mentioned we wanted to go backpacking in the UK, the other said “me too!”, and two weeks later we were flying to Edinburgh with a rail pass and no real plan, had an amazing time and ended up best friends.

-She ended up going a different route with her studies than I, and after getting her BA in archeology found her passion in restoration.
+She ended up going a different route with her studies than I, and after getting her BA in archeology found her passion for restoration.
 After getting her MA and PDres, she started her own restoration business restoring glass and ceramics for all kinds of clients.
 I love hearing her work stories, as one day she will be fixing a grannie’s beloved porcelain figurine, and the next she will be off at a palace dismantling and cleaning an antique chandelier.

 I have been known to take advantage of her talents on occasion, such as when I knocked over a sculpture we got as a wedding present, or when I dropped a beloved sword pin and it broke in half.
 My parents have even used her services to repair a beloved ceramic pot.